eCourseware Faculty Support

 D2L Guide: How to use the Dropbox Tool

 The Discussions tool is a collaboration area to post, read and reply to threads on different topics.
 Instructors and students can share thoughts about course materials, ask questions, share files, or work on assignments and homework.

 D2L Guide: How to use the Discussions Tool

-As an instructor or course designer, you can determine how to set up your grade book to best reflect your approach to evaluation, including the grading system and grade scheme that is most appropriate for your course.
+As an instructor or course designer, you can set up your grade book to best reflect your approach to evaluation.
+This can include the grading system and grade scheme that is most appropriate for your course.

 - D2L Guide: How to use the Grades Tool

 The Quizzes tool enables you to create and manage points-measured assessments.
 As part of your quantifiable assessment procedures, you can use quizzes to help evaluate users' learning progress and learning outcomes.